-- The BBC also recognises the importance of reassuring consumers that no existing standard definition reception or recording equipment will be affected by the introduction of Freeview HD content management. - The BBC intends to work with the other PSBs and with Freeview to create a 'user-friendly' guide to content management.
+- The BBC recognises the need to: - explain clearly to the public why Freeview HD content management is being introduced; and - assure consumers that the introduction of this technology will not restrict their legitimate access to and use of content. - The BBC also recognises the importance of reassuring consumers that no existing standard definition reception or recording equipment will be affected by the introduction of Freeview HD content management. - The BBC intends to work with the other PSBs and with Freeview to create a 'user-friendly' guide to content management.
 It would be our intention that this can be widely published on all relevant websites, including those provided by the BBC, other broadcasters and Freeview.
 The guide could also be made available to other partner organisations (such as manufacturers and retailers), to be included in their communications.